 Churchill’s speech would go on to further point out that “the communist parties, which were very small in all these Eastern States of Europe, have been raised to pre-eminence and power for beyond their numbers and are seeking everywhere to obtain totalitarian control.”

 A recent book by Anne Applebaum (read by this author) called Iron Curtain: The crushing of Eastern Europe 1944-56, highlights these same views outlined by Churchill and how millions of Germans, Poles, Hungarians and Ukrainians were ruthlessly evicted from their historic homes to satisfy Soviet territorial ambitions.
 They were also beaten, imprisoned and transported off to Serbian labor camps.
 Applebaum, also points out how quickly institutions, schools, churches and opposition political parties were persecuted and banned.

 Churchill’s speech from Moscow was responded in kind very aggressively.
 Soviet cartoonists created defamatory representations of Churchill and the West.
 These new type of caricatures would go onto form part of a new type of (cold) war, in which governments taught whole populations to demonise each other.
 The Soviets, in turn, would go on a defensive ‘war’ by further buffering its sphere of influence away from the West.

-Do we thank Mr.Churchill then for his choice of words?
+And so do we thank Mr.Churchill then for his choice of words?
 Can we credit his speech for beginning the cold war?
 If anything is it not prudent that we sometimes revisit history and important events that have shaped our world?
 History will after all continue to be written, revised and analysed and so will Churchill’s infamous words.